ros2hp/grmgr/README.md

 	. . .
 ```

-As the for-loop body has no control over the degree of parallelism this may impose a considerable load on the server, depending on how long the function takes to run, or if it performs some database operations, it will quickly consume all the database connections available in the connection pool.
-Consequently there is usually some control placed over the number of concurrent **_parallelTask_** that are instantiated.
-We refer to this limit as the **_degree of parallelism_** of the goroutine.
-The act of constraining the number of concurrent functions is referred to as **_throttling_** the goroutine.
+The repercussions of a potentially unlimited **_dop_** should be pretty obvious.
+It has the potential to place a considerable strain on the server resources like CPU or memory when the **_dop_** is very high.
+Under such circumstances it may also exceed the number of database connections if a database request is performed at any point.
+The variable and potentially hostile consumption of system and database resources therefore makes for  an anti-social application as it cannot safely coexist with other applications running on the same server.

-To introduce some throttling on **_parallelTask_** is quite easy.
-Simply as adding a "counter" and create a  **_channel_** to pass back a "finished" message from each **_parallelTask_**.
+To introduce some control over the **_dop_** (aka throttling) of the **_parallelTask_** is fortunately quite easy.
+Simply add a "counter" and create a  **_channel_** so **_parallelTask_** can pass back a "finished" message.

 ```
 	. . .